SPOCRA/onchain-voting/ballot_proposal.md

       "type": "integer",
       "required": false,
       "purpose": "Define whether or not a voter may vote for the same candidate more than once in a multiple-choice vote", "example": "<0|1>"
     },
+    "VoteRanked": {
+      "type": "integer",
+      "required": false,
+      "purpose": "Define whether or not voters should rank their votes in order of preference", "example": "<0|1>"
+    },
     "VoteFee": {